 Trading Myth #9 — You need to predict where the market is going to make money

-When I first started out trading, I thought that those who made money consistently knew where the market is heading.
+When I first started out trading, one of the myths about trading I often hear is—those who made money consistently knew where the market is heading.
 All I needed to do is follow those who can predict accurately and I’ll be rich!
 How detached from reality I am.

 If you believe that you need to predict where the market is going to make money, then a casino also needs to predict whether it wins the next hand to make money.
 But you know that casino makes billions of dollar each year by not knowing whether they will win the next hand or not.